Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 Now, why you may need the BaseEntity??<br>
-Because this gives you the flexibility to have some generics properties for all your dbEntities.
+Because this gives you the flexibility to have some generic properties for all your dbEntities.

 A very common scenario is that you can have some properties like CreatedDate, UpdatedDate, CreatedBy, UpdateBy etc. and you want to generalise the population of these.